verbal-autopsy-software/pyCrossVA/Readme.rst

 * InSilicoVA_2022: pre-release test version

   + this algorithm has not been tested or validated; use at your own risk (see `InSilicoVA2022 <https://github.com/verbal-autopsy-software/InSilicoVA2022>`_)

+* InterVA_2022: pre-release test version

+  + this algorithm has not been tested or validated; use at your own risk (see `InterVA2022 <https://github.com/verbal-autopsy-software/InterVA2022>`_)

 * InSilicoVA
 * InSilicoVA_2012